abh1navv/abh1navv.github.io/data/blog/session-management-fundamentals.md

 Let's look at the highlighted terms of the session management process.

 #### The need for authentication

+![Authentication Flow](/static/images/authentication.png)

 - to know **who the user is**.
 In deeper terms, to associate the actions of the user with their identity.
 If I open the Twitter website and hit like on a post, Twitter should be able to associate that like with my identity.
 - an important point to note in context of web applications is that authentication always involves a user interaction, be it just a click of a button.
-- authentication can be done in multiple ways - email+password, social sign-in, MFA, etc. In all cases, the authentication flow can be summarised by the below diagram.

-![Authentication Flow](/static/images/authentication.png)

 #### The need for authorization
 - Every user has a set of permissions.
 These permissions are granted to the user by the server.
 For example, I can like any post, but I can only delete my own posts or edit my own profile.